What drives your passion. What is that special ingredient that sets your work apart.

 I was able to stream the Adobe Max Conference of 2020 last month from the comfort of my living room.
 I listened to one of my favourite designers Stefan Sagmeister talk about techniques to generate new ideas and the amazingly hilarious Taika Waititi talk through his process ALL while eating snacks and sitting in my trackies on my couch (WIN!).

-This month I watch some of the Semi-Permanent live stream.
+This month I watched some of the Semi-Permanent live stream.
 Another chance to listen to designers stories and soak up the wisdom that comes from experience.
 A walk through their process and thinking while they create some of New Zealand’s best design and artworks.

 The best part about these offerings, they were FREE!
 Inspiration, encouragement and knowledge all at our fingertips for no cost but time.